 Sensors tuned to detect in the near infrared region respond to the initial energy release.
 When coupled with fast acting electrical circuitry, early detection can initiate measures to prevent combustion.
 Spark detectors are also used in adhesive processing to confirm operations that require a spark to effect curing.

-Wiring Instructions
+Socket Wiring Instructions